lowe-lab-ucl/protocols/incubator.md

 ## Microscope Infrastructure

-The C0<sub>2</sub> cylinder requires replacing approximately every 1.5-2 months.
-This replacement is done by SMB orders.
+The CO<sub>2</sub> cylinder requires replacing approximately every 1.5-2 months.
+This replacement is done by BOC (contact SMB orders).
 **_Insert contact details here_**

 Once the water pump tank has less than 10cm depth of water it will require refilling with approximately 800mL-1L of distilled water (available from the LCN).